I’d like to start or return to cycling in York. Can you help?

 How do I find the best cycling routes around York?

 Have a look at the York Cycle Map or CycleStreets when planning specific cycling journeys.
-Or take a look at the new York Cycle Routes videos.
+Or take a look at the York Cycle Routes videos or the all ability Accessible Trails in York guide.

 The Slow Tour of Yorkshire routes are easy cycling day trips from York, 2 go directly from York (to Naburn and Beningbrough Hall), and 3 others are at the end of a short train journey (Scarborough, Harrogate, Leeds).
 Detailed maps are on the links below:

 Try our Nature Time Routes – ideas for green routes where you can enjoy nature on a walk or ride around York, all year round!
-There’s also a selection of Easy Cycle Ride Maps for Leisure in York.
+There’s also a selection of Easy Cycle Ride Maps for Leisure in York and a guide on the York to Riccall Path.

 I’d like to walk more around York.
 Can you help?

 Yes!
-We run free monthly walks as part of our Walking Book Group, and regular Nature Time Walks.
+We run free weekly walks during seasonal programmes as part of our Take the Green Route! project and monthly walks as part of our Walking Book Group.
 And why not try our Nature Time Routes for ideas?

 York Health Walks has an extensive programme of free led walks, and there are now over 20 walking groups in York.
 Check out the iTravel York Walk webpage.